funvill/funvill.github.io/_posts/2013-02-22-space-ship-mobile.md

 ---
-title: Space ship mobile
+title: "Space ship mobile"
 date: 2013-02-22 17:17:00
+categories:
-categories: LaserCutter
+- LaserCutter
+slug: space-ship-mobile

 ---

 One of my good friends just had a child and I wanted to get them a hand made gift.
 I decided on making a <a href="http://en.wikipedia.org/wiki/Mobile_(sculpture)">mobile</a> with VHS's laser cutter.

 The first version I designed while at VHS one night.